reinert/requestor/README.md

 * [**URIs**](#uri) - build and parse complicated URIs easily.
 * [**Binary Data**](#binary-data) - upload and download files tracking the progress.

-It supports GWT 2.9 and Java 8+ while maintaining backward compatibility with GWT 2.7 and Java 1.5.
-In addition, GWT3 and J2CL support are in the roadmap without breaking API compatibility.
+It is compatible with GWT2 and Java 5+.
+Implementations for JVM/Android and J2CL are in the roadmap without breaking API compatibility.

 ## Preview